NYCPlanning/labs-applicant-portal/server/EXCEPTIONS.md

 The `catch` block in a try-catch will catch uncaught errors generated *within* functions that are called in the `try` block.
 Errors not yet caught will *bubble* through the function call stack until caught.

 <u>Ultimately, we are relaying errors up to the Nest global HttpException filter.</u> By re-throwing or generating a new error in catch blocks, we keep the error in an "uncaught" state.
 The global filter catches any uncaught errors and standardizes how they are wrapped in a request before being sent to the frontend (more in a following section).
-If in any try-catch blocks caught an error but did nothing in the catch block (relay it or generate a new error), the filter would never detect an uncaught exception.
+If any try-catch catches an error but did not relay it or generate a new error, the filter would never detect an uncaught exception.

 Controllers are usually the last handoff in the "relay" of errors.
 (It may be possible that errors occur in Nest Guards or Interceptors sitting